Optiemus Electronics ties up with Wistron to boost production | Business

 Electronics manufacturing services company Optiemus Electronics on Tuesday announced a strategic partnership with Apple's contract manufacturer Wistron to boost production.

-Optiemus Electronics Ltd (OEL) Managing Director A Gururaj said Wistron will invest Rs 1,350 crore over the next 3-5 years under an agreement signed between the two companies.
+Optiemus Electronics Ltd (OEL) Managing Director A Gururaj said Optiemus will invest Rs 1,350 crore over the next 3-5 years under an agreement signed between the two companies mainly to boost production of mobile devices and telecom gears.

 OEL expects to generate revenue of Rs 38,000 crore in the next 3-5 years and create 11,000 jobs.